bkribbs15/cloudnative-bootcamp/docs/index.md

 ## How to approach the Bootcamp

-This bootcamp has been designed with a
+This bootcamp has been designed to give the students a better hands-on experience than just copy/paste.
+The bootcamp uses the approach of "Read, listen, watch, try it out".
+We want students to take what they have heard and use their resources to solve the labs on their own without much instruction.